Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Offensive line

-This didn’t feel like the best day of the year for the offensive line, which also appeared to rotate more than it has all season, maybe due to the heat and humidity.
+At times it didn’t feel like the best day of the year for the offensive line, which also appeared to rotate more than it has all season, maybe due to the heat and humidity.

-Cedric Ogbuehi saw his first action of the season filling in for Brandon Shell at right tackle late in the first half and gave up a sack on the failed fourth down.
+But then you look up and there’s another 31 points on the board, and for all the pressure Miami brought, it got just two sacks and four quarterback hits.

-But Seattle gave up just two sacks in the game, and Wilson got time to throw at key times, and while the running game didn’t put up huge numbers, there was some room to run when needed.
+And while the running game didn’t put up huge numbers, it felt like there was some room to run when needed most.

 Grade: B-